diridari/Production-line-simulator/Simulation/API-Dokumentation.md

       set Milling 2 1

-By calling the application with the argument
+By calling the application with the argument:

     --currentSetup